hbashton/VIIPER/docs/clients/generator.md

 ## Overview

-The VIIPER client generator scans Go source code to extract API routes, device wire formats, and constants; then emits type-safe client SDKs for multiple languages.
+The VIIPER client generator scans Go source code to extract API routes, device wire formats, and constants; then emits type-safe client libraries for multiple languages.

 **What it extracts:**